Submission Deadline: January 22, 2021

 - Background information which might include awards, media clippings, publications; copies of articles from journals, etc.;

-- Images of the firm’s work which include projects constructed over at least a three year period.
-The portfolio shall consist of not more than 40 electronic images, including floor plans, site plans and cross sections, as applicable;
+- A maximum of 30 curated images including a description of each of the firm’s work which include projects constructed over at least a three-year period.
+The portfolio shall consist of images and samples of architectural documentation, as applicable.
+Renderings must be clearly identified;

 - A numerical index listing all images and providing full credit information;

-- A signed declaration by the Architecture Canada member;
+- A signed declaration by the RAIC member.

 The Jury appointed by the COF National Committee to select the RAIC Gold Medalist shall also decide on the winning Emerging Architectural Practice of the RAIC Awards of Excellence.
-The Jury shall forward its decision to the RAIC Board of Directors.
 The President of the RAIC shall bestow the award.

 4.1 Quality of Built Work